Cerebellum-Network/blockchain-node/.github/pull_request_template.md

 - [ ] Change adds / updates tests if applicable.
 - [ ] Changelog doc updated.
 - [ ] `spec_version` has been incremented.
+- [ ] `network-relayer`'s [events](https://github.com/Cerebellum-Network/network-relayer/blob/dev-cere/shared/substrate/events.go) have been updated according to the blockchain events if applicable.
+- [ ] All CI checks have been passed successfully

 ## Checklist for Hotfix
 <!--- All boxes need to be checked.
 Follow this checklist before requiring PR review -->